polachz/wsl/README.md

 ### Personal Docker Hub image

-Due more optimized Fedora Official Images, deployment script doesn't work correctly with the Fedora Officila Image for now.
+Due more optimized Fedora Official Images, deployment script doesn't work correctly with the Fedora Official Image for now.
 Missing the _mount_ command in the [Fedora Official Image](https://hub.docker.com/_/fedora) is the main reason of this.

 I have tried to figure out a workarround, but the best solution is to build own Fedora Docker Image, based on this official one.
 I have created GitHub Repository [wsl-fedora](https://github.com/polachz/wsl-fedora) for this task.
 The repository has configured Github Actions script to build the modified image and push it to the DockerHub.